 Beets grow best in cool conditions (spring and fall/winter).
 They are in season in January because they would have been harvested just before the winter.
 They have a long shelf life if stored properly.

-My garden to table book features several beet recipes, and includes a beet growing guide (and 20 other crop guides too!).
+My book, Seed to Table, features several beet recipes and includes a beet growing guide (and 20 other crop guides too!).

 Cabbage

-Some of the funkier varieties (pointed or flat) are considered “market” varieties and will only be found at farmer’ markets during the growing season.
+Some of the funkier varieties (pointed or flat) are considered “market” varieties and will only be found at farmer’s markets during the growing season.
+You can also grow cabbage in your home garden!

 Carrots

 Crunchy and versatile, carrots can be enjoyed raw or cooked in a variety of dishes.
-They can be steamed, pan fried, roasted, shredded and deep fried, pickled, even used to make desserts like carrot cake and carrot halwa.
+They can be steamed, pan-fried, roasted, shredded and deep fried, pickled, even used to make desserts like carrot cake and carrot halwa.
+Try my Fermented Carrots recipe.

 Leeks

 Leeks are a member of the onion family and have a mild and sweet flavor.
 They can be sliced and sautéed or added to soups and stews.
 They work well in pasta dishes and risotto as well.
-Leeks are high in vitamin K and contain antioxidants that can help improve bone health.
+Leeks are high in vitamin K and contain antioxidants.

 Onions